MaxGreil/sradcqc/README.md

 nextflow run main.nf --sra_id SRR000001
 ```

 You must give in the SRA ID to download the .fastq files from.
 Optionally, you can specify the Nextflow output directory with flag `--outdir <folder>`.
-By default, all resulting files will be saved in folder `data`.
+By default, all resulting files will be saved in folder `output` and folder `info` will contain all information about the last run nextflow session.

 Potential SRA IDs for download can be inspected using the [SRA Explorer](https://sra-explorer.info/).